 The Father of Japanese Botany

-Makino adopted Linnaean principles for naming his plants.
+Tomitaro adopted Linnaean principles for naming his plants.
 In 1940, he published the Illustrated Flora of Japan - an exhaustive work that detailed more than 6,000 plants.
 (I ordered myself a first edition online from Abe Books for the fine price of $67.)

 The Makino Botanical Garden was built in his hometown of Kochi City after he died in 1957 at the age of 94.

-Tomitaro Makino, Japanese botanist said,
+Tomitaro Makino, the Japanese botanist, said,

 "Plants can survive without humans; but humans can't survive without plants".